yosemitebandit/setbot/readme.md

 seems fixed if each dealt card has a slight ccw rotation..
 * consider training on larger images (having issue with color / shading sometimes) -- struggles with 1 striped diamond vs three
+* on batching -- could try your generator examples for longer.. could also just run `model.fit` with self-made batches

 #### rules of set